Nottingham-CTU/REDCap-UI-Tweaker/README.md

 ### Hide 'contact administrator' links
 Hides one or both of the 'contact REDCap administrator' links shown on project pages.

+### Hide 'suggest a new feature' link
+Hides the 'suggest a new feature' link shown on project pages.

 ### Submit options
 On a REDCap data entry form, there are several options available when submitting.
 The **Save & Exit Form** option is always displayed next to a button/list combo of options which can